Topic: Water Rights

 Appropriative Rights

-California law allows surface water to be diverted at one point and used (appropriated) beneficially at a separate point.
+California law allows rivers, streams, lakes and other surface water to be diverted at one point and appropriated (used) beneficially at a separate point.

-This is in contrast to a riparian right, which is based on ownership of the property adjacent to the water.
+This “appropriative right” contrasts with a “riparian right,” which is based on ownership of property adjacent to surface water.

 Western Water Magazine